Rainer Eppelmann: Early life and education

+Political career

 In 1990, Eppelmann was one of the founding fathers of the Democratic Awakening, becoming its president.
 Thus, he took an active part in the round table of 1990, preparing the German reunification.
 From 18 March 1990 to 2 October 1990 (when it ceased to exist) he was a member of the Volkskammer.
 He was Minister for Disarmament and Defence of East Germany in the cabinet of Hans Modrow and later in the one of Lothar de Maizière.
 When the Democratic Awakening joined the Christian Democratic Union in August 1990, Eppelmann became a member and, later, the assisting chairman of the worker's division of the CDU, the CDA.

 He was a member of the Bundestag from 1990 to 2005 for the Christian Democratic Union.
 Then, he was chairman of the commission that coped with the history of the German Democratic Republic.

 Eppelmann's trademark is his "Berliner Schnauze", an idiom that is supposed to bring him close to the people of Berlin.

-He is married and has five children.